Everything seems perfect, but one thing is missing : The salary offer is not that great. It is less than you expected.Or it is completely horrible…

 - Salary negotiation tips – basic rules you should remember when negotiating a salary in your interview (or afterwards)

-- Interview questions and answers – great answers to 15 most common interview questions.
+- Interview questions and answers – Great answers to 15 most common interview questions, such as what motivates you, why should we hire you, what are your strengths, etc.